msht123/TNT24-GitRemoteDemo/README.md

-# TNT24-GitRemoteDemo
+# Git Remote Demo
 This is a repository to demonstrate how to use git with a github remote.
-#Git Remote Demo
+This is a small change in my readme to push to remote Editing the read me from gitHub direct to pull local git